till-s/mecatica-usb/doc/DataExchangeProtocol.md

-once an endpoint signals it has data (*IN* endpoint asserting `vld`) or is ready to receive data (*OUT* endpoint asserting `rdy`) it must be able to transfer an entire chunk of the maximal packet size supported by the endpoint or the remaining data of a frame.
+once an endpoint signals it has data (*IN* endpoint asserting `vld`) or is ready to receive data (*OUT* endpoint asserting `rdy`) it must be able to transfer an entire chunk of the maximal packet size supported by the endpoint or the remaining data of a frame (whichever is less).

 The core may throttle data by controlling `rdy` (*IN* direction) or `vld` (*OUT* direction), respectively, but the endpoint *may not*.
+Note, however, that *for non-ISO transactions* the core never throttles traffic in *OUT* direction because data are supplied from the internal packet buffer.

-Mecatica Usb provides a generic FIFO (`Usb2FifoEp.vhd`) for use by endpoints which does provide buffering as well as CDC and which offers a simpler interface.
+Mecatica Usb provides a generic FIFO (`Usb2FifoEp.vhd`) for use by endpoints which does provide buffering as well as clock-domain crossing and which offers a simpler interface.

 ## Framing